 Low back pain is concentrated at the lower half of your back.
 However, disc injuries can cause the pain from your back to radiate down your legs.
 Backwards bending also aggravates back pain when the spine is compressed.
 Disc injuries on the other hand are aggravated when someone bends forward and is recovering from the bend.

 You should ice a low back pain for the first two weeks of injury.
 To ease the pain, over-the-counter painkillers can also be taken.
-Physiotherapy is advisable, especially if the pain is serious or recurring.
+Physiotherapy for back pain is advisable, especially if the pain is serious or recurring.

 Wrist injuries are common during training in BMT.
 Hand and arm exercises like push ups have the potential to limit the movement and mobility of recruits.
 Servicemen should take the RICE approach to treat wrist injuries; similar to ankle sprains, shoulder injury, and lower back pain.